jssmith/stressisolation/README.md

 >
 ```

-Substitute one of `MySql`, `Postgresql`, or `DB2` in place of `Oracle` to test connections to other databases.
+Substitute one of `MySql`, `Postgresql`, `DB2`, `SqlServer`, or `SQLite` in place of `Oracle` to test connections to other databases.
-Drivers for MySQL and PostgreSQL come automatically through sbt.
+Drivers for MySQL, PostgreSQL, and SQLite come automatically through sbt.
-Due to licensing and distribution restrictions you will need to download the Oracle (ojdbc14.jar, ojdbc7.jar, or ojdbc7.jar) and DB2 (db2jcc.jar, or db2jcc4.jar) JDBC drivers yourself,
+Due to licensing and distribution restrictions you will need to download the Oracle (ojdbc14.jar, ojdbc7.jar, or ojdbc7.jar), DB2 (db2jcc.jar, or db2jcc4.jar), and SQL Server (sqljdbc4.jar) JDBC drivers yourself,
 placing them in the lib/ directory.

 ### Creating schema ###